 STEP 2: Complete the Federal Graduate PLUS Electronic Master Promissory Note (E-MPN).

 Students who have borrowed the Federal Direct Graduate PLUS Loan at TC within the last 10 years and have not had their credit denied can skip this step.
 First-time PLUS Loan borrowers at TC will need to complete a Federal Graduate PLUS E-MPN at studentloans.gov.
 Once completed/satisfied, this requirement will renew itself for up to ten years.
 When you submit the completed counseling session, be sure to enter TC's School Code (G03979), not the code for Columbia University.
-View the left navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+View the navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+It will appear as "Complete Loan Agreement (Master Promissory Note)."

 Once you have completed the steps above for your PLUS Loan, the Office of Financial Aid will receive your credit decision from the U.S. Department of Education within 24-48 hours.
 If approved, your Graduate PLUS Loan status will change from "Offered" to "Accepted."
 If you are denied, the status will change to "Deny."
 The loan status will be changed by the Office of Financial Aid.